-It’s important to ensure that all your images are as high quality and highly relevant to the product.
+It’s important to ensure that all your images are high quality and highly relevant to the product.

-Remember, this is how customers can better understand your photos and give your buyers a better idea of why they should choose this product over other competitors!
+Remember, this is how customers can better understand your photos and give your buyers a better idea of why they should choose this product over competitors!

 Getting Positive Reviews

 Positive reviews are a key factor in boosting your ranking on Amazon and a great way to increase conversion rates through social proof.